simpulton/simple-rest-api/README.md

   npm install
   slc run
   ```
+  * Note: If you want to use the version without authentication, checkout the "without-auth" branch and restart the API if necessary.
+Be sure to do the same in the simple-rest-website repo.

 6. Navigate to [localhost:1337/explorer](http://localhost:1337/explorer) to view your api.
 Congratulations!
 You can now play around with it using the explorer or head over to [Simple REST Website](https://github.com/simpulton/simple-rest-website) for a super-simple front-end application that connects to your new API!